scipy-conference/scipy_proceedings/papers/david_nicholson/nicholson.rst

 Both the TweetyNet model from :cite:`cohenAutomatedAnnotationBirdsong2022` and the Deep Audio Segmenter (DAS) from :cite:`steinfathFastAccurateAnnotation2021` are examples of such models.
 We provide an implementation of TweetyNet now built directly into vak in version 1.0.
-We also provide a PyTorch implementation of the Encoder Decoder-Temporal Convolutional (ED-TCN) Network previously applied to frames of video features for the action segmentation task :cite:`lea2017temporal`.
+We also provide a PyTorch implementation of the Encoder Decoder-Temporal Convolutional (ED-TCN) Network, that was previously applied to frames of video features for an action segmentation task :cite:`lea2017temporal`.
-Below in results we show how vak can be used to benchmark and compare both models on the same dataset.
+Below in Results we show how vak can be used to benchmark and compare both models on the same dataset.

 **Parametric UMAP.**
 To minimally demonstrate that our framework is capable of providing researchers